UNC Kenan-Flagler Application Essay Tips, 2023-2024

-Real-life learning, concentrations tailored to your professional goals, a career team behind you, a STEM-focused curriculum, an engaged MBA community, a small class size with big faculty resources—UNC Kenan-Flagler provides all these to help you amplify your career impact and prepare you to excel in a global business environment.
+The biggest change at UNC Kenan-Flagler is the return of three-time alumna Mary Margaret Frank, who became the first female dean in Kenan-Flagler history in August 2023.
+The school’s prime offerings — including real-life learning, concentrations tailored to your professional goals, a career team behind you, a STEM-focused curriculum, an engaged MBA community, and a small class size with robust faculty resources — will help you amplify your career impact and prepare you to excel in a global business environment.

-The school’s first essay question asks you to outline your short-term professional goal, explain how a Kenan-Flagler MBA will help you, and offer a “backup” plan in the event that your initial goals prove unattainable for some reason.
-The second essay question asks you to reflect on your growth as an inclusive leader both at UNC Kenan-Flagler and beyond.
-The admissions committee then puts a twist on its optional essay, allowing you to share something fun about yourself if you have room after addressing the usual optional essay topics related to employment gaps, academic or testing issues, and recommender choices.
+The school’s first essay question is unchanged from the past several years and asks you to outline your short-term professional goal, explain how a Kenan-Flagler MBA will help you, and offer a “backup” plan in the event that your initial goals prove unattainable for some reason.
+The second essay question is new this year and asks you to provide evidence of delivering results in either your professional or your personal environment.
+The optional essay is unchanged, allowing you to share something fun about yourself if you have room after addressing the usual optional essay topics related to employment gaps, academic or testing issues, and recommender choices.

 Essay 1 is required.
 Your response should be no longer than 500 words and should address the following questions: